KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when recursive entry into a lock is not compatible with the recursion policy for the lock.

-    [System.Threading.LockRecursionException]::New("recursive entry into a lock is not compatible with the recursion policy for the lock.")
+    throw [System.Threading.LockRecursionException]::New("recursive entry into a lock is not compatible with the recursion policy for the lock.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Threading.LockRecursionException.aspx)